Danny Forrest: Coaching career

 He returned to football in March 2016 with Silsden, as a player-assistant manager, scoring on his debut.
 He became manager in November 2016, and led the club to promotion from the North West Counties League First Division in the 2017–18 season.

 He left Silsden in June 2022, to become assistant manager at Guiseley.
 He became interim manager in November 2022 after Danny Ellis was sacked, but left the club later that month after Paul Phillips was appointed the new manager.

+After managing Thackley from January 2023, in May 2025 he was appointed manager of Liversedge.

 Personal life

 He is friends with Mark Trueman.